Kiana-Massey/AWS-Learning-Projects/README.md

     - Rotate passwords and keys periodically
     - Avoid credentails file in shared or private computers
     - Follow least privilege principle always
+- AWS layers & policies
-- Create users using IAM
+- Create users and roles using IAM
 - Creating S3 bucket and uploading data
 - Data Catalog
 - How to build a Data Lake from scratch with Amazon S3
     - Joining structured and semi structured data
+- Created Glue Crawlers in AWS Glue
-- ETL in AWS Glue
+- ETL in Glue and Lambda
 - SQL queries with Amazon Athena

 # Goals and Success Criteria